symonsajib/TableauHack_P/README.md

 WHAT IT IS:

-TableauHack is a reference guide to use in conjuction with two tableau courses by Kirill Eremenko.
-It's arrenged chapter by chapter in accordance with the video courses.
+TableauHack is repo containing 2 notebooks (Tableau_Notebook1 & Tableau_Notebook1), which are reference guide to use in conjuction with two tableau courses by Kirill Eremenko.
+It's arrenged chapter by chapter in accordance with the video courses, so are the concepts.
 1. Tableau_Notebook1: for Tableau 10 A-Z: Hands-On Tableau Training For Data Science!    https://www.udemy.com/share/101WbsBkYYdF9RQQ==/
 2. Tableau_Notebook2: for Tableau 10 Advanced Training: Master Tableau in Data Science   https://www.udemy.com/share/1013DoBkYYdF9RQQ==/